getpop/field-query/README.md

 [PoP](https://github.com/leoloso/PoP) uses this syntax natively: To load data in each component within the application itself (as done by the [Component Model](https://github.com/getpop/component-model)), and to load data from an API through URL param `query` (as done by the [PoP API](https://github.com/getpop/api)).

 A GraphQL server can implement this syntax as to support URI-based server-side caching.
 To achieve this, a service must translate the query from this syntax to the corresponding [GraphQL syntax](https://graphql.org/learn/queries/), and then pass the translated query to the GraphQL engine.
-This development is currently [in progress](https://github.com/getpop/api-graphql/issues/1) for the [GraphQL API for PoP](https://github.com/getpop/api-graphql)).
+(This development is currently [in progress](https://github.com/getpop/api-graphql/issues/1) for the [GraphQL API for PoP](https://github.com/getpop/api-graphql).)

 ## Syntax